alex-truby/galvanize_capstone_2/README.md

 * The amount of information gained for splitting on a feature
 * The portion of points that pass through a single split (more importance associated with splits made higher in the tree)

 The following chart illustrates the importance of the input features into this model.
 These importances however **do not tell us the effect size and direction of the features**.
 That can only be gained from a linear regression model, which is why it is unfortunate those assumptions did not hold for this dataset.
+For example, we cannot conclude that a higher percentage of lack of highschool diploma in a census tract leads to increased cancer rates.
+Statements like that cannot be supported by this model, and can only be inferred based on domain knowledge (and assumptions still may not be correct).

 ![Feature Importance Chart](./images/rf_feature_importances.png)